alexander-ponti/image-classifier/README.md

 # image-classifier
- Project Image Classifier from Udacity
+ Udacity Project Files for the Image Classifier project for the Introduction to Machine Learning with TensorFlow Nanodegree